memfault/interrupt/_drafts/offensive-programming.md

 can be a useful approach to surface bugs that might otherwise take weeks to reproduce or never be found.

-OffP can take many forms inside of software, but the most common way is to use [assertions]({% post_url 2019-11-05-asserts-in-embedded-systems %}) liberally and creatively against developer errors and system state behavior.
+Offensive programming can take many forms inside of software, but the most common way is to use
+[assertions]({% post_url 2019-11-05-asserts-in-embedded-systems %}) liberally
+and creatively against developer errors and system state behavior.

-Let's run through a few hypothetical situations and how you could use OffP.
+Let's run through a few hypothetical situations and how you could use offensive programming.
 If your embedded system is experiencing:

 - **Performance issues** - such as the GUI freezing or slow response times to button presses, you can use